February 24, 2014

 Recently a man tried to grab a child on a bicycle on Shoal Creek Ave near 39th St. She was able to get away and rode home and told her mom.
 The police got a description of him but he doesn’t think they have any leads on who he is.
 He said if you go to Austinpolice.com there is a crime stat link and you can find out what’s going on in your area.
 Another excellent site is krimelabb.com.

 Someone asked if putting things out on the curb attracted a bad element to the neighborhood.
 He said he didn’t think so, he’d never heard of that kind of link.
-For graffiti, contact 311 and request that a cleanup crew come out as soon as possible.
+For graffiti, contact 311 and request that a cleanup crew comes out as soon as possible.
 The city of Austin comes out, not the police.
 If there’s graffiti in the park, call PARD (512-974-6700).

 Alison Alter, chair of the Ramsey Park Renovation Committee reported that the committee met with PARD (Austin Parks and Recreation Dept.) and now knows how much the Ramsey Park design, based on the master plan, will cost to implement: $460,000.
 The renovation funds and the Austin Parks Foundation and Neighborhood Partnering Program grants come to $379,000, so that leaves about $80,000 needing to be raised.

 The plan is to do the work in 4 stages.
-Phase I includes putting shade over the basketball court, creating an amphitheater with limestone seating around the shelter, resurfacing the basketball court, and adding additional picnic tables and benches to the park.
-We received an Austin Parks Foundation grant of $50,000 and we’re able to use $40,000 of restitution money for the required matching funds.
+Phase I includes putting a shade over the basketball court, creating an amphitheater with limestone seating around the shelter, resurfacing the basketball court, and adding additional picnic tables and benches to the park.
+We received an Austin Parks Foundation grant of $50,000 and were able to use $40,000 of restitution money for the required matching funds.
 We’re hoping that we’ll have the shade cover by May.

 Phase 2 includes creating a circular pathway system that connects the park and cycling trails.
-Hopefully it will remove some of the bike and trike traffic from the tennis courts since bikes can damage the resurfaced material.
+Hopefully, it will remove some of the bike and trike traffic from the tennis courts since bikes can damage the resurfaced material.
 We have a grant from the Neighborhood Partnering Program for $66,000 but we have to provide $22,000 in matching funds and can’t use the Ramsey Park mitigation funds.

 Phase 3 includes additional elements to the playscapes; the cost for this is about $200,000.
 PARD will be removing the toddler playscape because it’s been deemed unsafe, out of code, and at the end of its lifespan.
 The slide is too steep, the chain is falling apart, and there is some kind of bolt problem.
 When it was put in 18 years ago it was all to code, but not anymore.